LiuTxxx/LiuTxxx.github.io/content/en/posts/Consensus/CFT/Raft/index.en.md

 Raft decomposes the consensus problem into three relatively independent subproblems, which are discussed in the subsections that follow:

 * **Leader election**: elect new leader when an existing leader fails
-* **Log replication**: the leader accept log entries from clients and replicate them across the cluster
+* **Log replication**: the leader accept request from clients and replicate them across the cluster
 * **Safety**: the key safety properties for Raft are listed below:
   * **Election Safety**: at most one leader can be elected in a given term.
   * **Leader Append-Only**: a leader never overwrites or deletes entries in its own log, it only appends new entries.
-  * **Log Matching**: if two logs contain an entry with the same index and term, then the logs are identical in all entries up through the given index.
+  * **Log Matching**: if two logs contain an entry with the same index and term number, then the logs are identical in all entries up through the given index.
-  * **Leader Completeness**: if a log entry is committed in a given term, then that entry will be present in the logs of the leaders for all higher-numbered terms, which means that a committed entry should never be overwritten.
+  * **Leader Completeness**: if a log entry is committed in a given term, then that entry will be present in the logs of the leaders for all higher-numbered terms, which means that a committed entry should never be overwritten by any leader after it.
   * **State Machine Safety**: if a server has applied a log entry at a given index to its state machine, no other server will ever apply a different log entry for the same index.

 #### Replicated State Machines

 ![Figure 1](/images/raft-smr.png "Figure 1")

 Replicated state machines are typically implemented using a replicated log, as shown in Figure 1.
 Each server stores a log containing a series of commands, which its state machine executes in order.
-Each log contains the same commands in the same order, so each state machine processes the same sequence of commands.
+Each log contains the same commands in the same order, so each state machine processes the same sequence of commands to keep state consistency.

 Keeping the replicated log consistent is the job of the consensus algorithm.
 The consensus module on a server receives commands from clients and adds them to its log.
 It ensure that every log eventually contains the same requests in the same order, even if some servers fail.